What is adaptive management?

 The NPS may find that it should change one more aspects of OSV management in the park.
 Those changes could include, for example, reducing the number or maximum OSV group size in a given transportation event, changing entrance allocations, changes to the Non-Commercially Guided Snowmobile Access Program, reducing speed limits, or closing certain OSV routes or areas.

-Can adaptive management cause Yellowstone to increase the number of
+Can adaptive management cause Yellowstone to increase the number of transportation events?

 No, the final Rule limits the total number of transportation events to 110 (the maximum number of events evaluated under the Selective Alternative in the final Plan/SEIS).
 A change of this magnitude would likely require new environmental analysis under the National Environmental Policy Act (NEPA).